emmercm/www/src/blog/what-is-a-docker-digest.md

 - `NAME` being the project or repository name, containing: lowercase letters, digits, periods, underscores, and hyphens
 - `TAG` being the specific version of the image, containing: lowercase and uppercase letters, digits, underscores, periods, and hyphens
-- `DIGEST` being a hash of a specific manifest, regardless of tag
+- `DIGEST` being a hash of a specific manifest, regardless of any tags

 Examples of valid image identifiers: